-- Myasthenia Gravis is an acquired, autoimmune condition.
+- Myasthenia Gravis is an acquired, autoimmune disease of the neuromuscular junction.

 - Antibodies attack the Acetylcholine receptor.

-- This gives weakness in muscles, particularly the ocular, bulbar and proximal skeletal.
+- This results weakness in muscles, particularly the ocular, bulbar and proximal skeletal.

-- Disease has a fluctuating pattern of ‘crises’ and remittances.
+- The disease has a fluctuating pattern of ‘crises’ and remittances.

 - Treatment is usually with Acetylcholinesterase inhibitors and immunosupression, however in crises other treatments may be needed.